istvan2molnar/D365FO-Extensions/README.md

 https://experience.dynamics.com/ideas/idea/?ideaid=7e1d40c7-7c41-e711-80c0-00155d7cb38d

 # DMF Staging CleanUp periodic function
-DMFCS: This periodic function helps to clean up and keep tidy data management staging tables.
-It offers possibility to shcedule in batch based on the days passed since execution of the import/export (data project filtering also possible).
-This periodic service can be used on manually created batch tasks too.
-Additionally package contains a form to help to identify the number of records in various used staging tables (be aware this form could load for a while because of the calculation running in the background).
+DMFCS: This periodic function helps to clean up and keep tidy the data management staging tables.
+It offers possibility to:
+- shcedule the clean up in batch periodicaly
+- filtering available based on the days passed since execution of the import/export
+- data project filtering also available
+- class (function) can be used on manually created batch tasks too Additionally package contains a form to help to identify the number of records in various used staging tables (be aware this form could load for a while because of the calculation running in the background).
 Both the service and the form can be found under System administration \ Periodic \ Data management as 'Staging CleanUp service' and 'Staging CleanUp scheduler'.
 Relates to this topic:
 https://experience.dynamics.com/ideas/idea/?ideaid=54dc867d-7a31-e811-bbd3-0003ff68ba15